chinamike65/hugo-tuolesi/content/book3/book3en.md

 However, we not only want to avoid falling into the evil realms and obtain the fruits of humans and heaven, but also to obtain the precious human body.

 Among the people who are full of leisure, the one who is most conducive to the practice of Buddhism is the one with the eight virtues.
-The eight virtues will be Dharmaster and more powerful in the practice of liberation.
+The eight virtues will be faster and more powerful in the practice of liberation.

 A person with the eight virtues includes the following eight aspects: